yorak/VeRyPy/README.md

 * Most of the algorithms are able to solve CVRP instances up to 1000 customers in under an hour
 * The fastest algorithms can tackle problems with over 10 000 customers in a reasonable time

-<sup>1</sup> In fact, due to its complexity, this just might be the only open source implementation of the 3-opt* operation out there.
+<sup>1</sup> In fact, due to its complexity, this just might be the only open source implementation of the 3-opt* (3-opt-star /  inter-route 3-opt) operation out there.

 <!-- TODO: animated gifs of the heuristics here -->
 <!--